 There are petrol pumps all across the route at regular intervals.
 There is a petrol pump quite close to Lansdowne as well, just before you enter the town.

-There are mechanics available here as well but only for small fixes.
-For any major repairs, you will either have to bring your vehicle down to Kotdwar ; or take it to Meerut or Muzaffarnagar if Kotdwar too didn’t work.
+You can find mechanics as well but only for small fixes.
+For any major repairs, you will either have to bring your vehicle down to Kotdwar; or take it to Meerut or Muzaffarnagar if Kotdwar too didn’t work.

 Hospital in Lansdowne

 Medical assistance is available in Lansdowne.
 There are chemist shops, doctor’s clinics as well as a small hospital here.
-It being a cantonment, there is an Army Hospital available too that can be of help in case of a severe medical emergency.
+Being a cantonment, there is an Army Hospital available too that can be of help in case of a severe medical emergency.

 Lansdowne Road Condition

-Starting from Delhi, the road is in excellent condition all the way till Khatauli.
-From Khatauli til Mirapur the road is a two lane highway but in good condition.
+Starting from Delhi, the road is in excellent condition all the way until Khatauli.
+From Khatauli to Mirapur, the road is a two-lane highway but in good condition.
 From Mirapur till Kotdwar is a mix of good, bad and ugly.
 The final 40 kilometers stretch from Kotdwar to Lansdowne is super smooth.